 October 2018, 360 pages

-The brilliantly depicted journey of a young urban intellectual’s search for the deeper meaning of life.
+The brilliantly depicted young urban intellectual’s search for the deeper meaning of life.

 At first glance, Ada Sabova may seem like the stereotypical, young urban intellectual.
 Disillusioned with relationships, the predictable pattern her life has taken, and most of all her work at the Institute for Interdisciplinary Human Studies, she finds amusement in noticing minor, apparently coincidental and unusual details around her, before realizing they actually follow certain patterns, resulting in something she privately dubs “a theory of strangeness”.
 Ada’s growing obsession with the search for a coworker’s missing son pushes her on a new path – and her neat, predictable life suddenly takes quite an unexpected turn.